christopherhimes/christopherhimes.github.io/pages/about.md

 permalink: /about/
 ---

-I'm a developer living in Metro Detroit - using my experience to make complicated things seem effortless, simpler, and elegant.
+I'm a developer living in Metro Detroit; using my experience to make complicated things seem effortless, simpler, and elegant.

-I'm a jack of all trades, master of none.
-I've worked with C++, Objective-C, PHP, MySQL, jQuery, and many more standards.
+With a strong background in Mathematics and Information Technology (Multimedia Concentration) I'm analytically minded with a focus on user experience.
+I've worked with C++/C#, Objective-C, PHP, MySQL, Python, Javascript, Version Control with Git and am interested in learning more.

-With a strong Mathematics and Computer Science background I'm always ready to work through a problem logically.

-Focusing on more than just code, design to me means both form and function.

-Some of the most interesting things to learn in both Development and Design are taking place on the web.

-_I really need to get someone to write this section for me.
-Either that or invest in a stick figure with a hard had animated gif_
+## Experience

+### MMI Door / Milliken Millwork, Inc.

+* Lead Software Developer, Manager - (March 2014 - Present)
+    * Project Management
+    * Set Strategic Goals
+    * Continuous Improvement (CI)
+    * Documentation of development and testing process
+* Software Developer - (June 2008 - February 2014)
+    * Catalog Creation and Maintenance
+    * Website Catalog
+    * Website with Log In